2dgirlismywaifu/NewsApp_Android_RESTServices/README.md

       • Define value for appName: name for App Service as you like, no spaces
       • Define value for resourceGroup: select Resource Group to store
       • Define value for region: select the region, should choose the area near the living area.
 Example: Vietnam chooses southeastasia
-      • Define value for pricingTier: select the package for App Services.
-F1 is in the free service package but the speed is quite slow, it is recommended to choose the B1 package with small REST Service for about 13$ per month
+      • Define value for pricingTier: select the plan for App Services.
+F1 is in the free service plan but the speed is quite slow, it is recommended to choose the B1 plan for small REST Service.
+It is only about 13$ per month
-      • Choose operating system: Linux or Windows are okay
+      • Choose operating system: Linux or Windows are okay.
       • Choose the environment: the source code is built using Java 17, so I will choose Java 17 and Java SE
     ```
     Press “y” in your keyboard to confirm and proceed with automatic configuration in pom.xml file.